 The relevant points and questions to be kept in mind while analyzing the two competing versions of the conundrum of that night at the Hog’s Head are:

 Point: it can’t have taken more than a minute to actually make that Prophecy.
 Unless Albus also edited just how much of the original pronouncement we actually heard, it’s just not that long.
 Which renders Albus’s statement about interruptions half-way through it somewhat implausible right from the top.

 Point: we’ve all known since Book 3 that Sybill Trelawney has no awareness of what is going on around her while she is actually channeling the Prophecy demons, only of what was going on before, and after.
-We watched her do it ourselves.
+We watched her burp up a Prophecy ourselves.

-Point: we watched Trelawney deliver the Prophecy from Albus’s memory in the Pensieve.
+Point: we also watched Trelawney delivering the Prophecy from Albus’s memory in the Pensieve.
 She gave us the whole thing in one pronouncement.
 She did not stop in the middle.
 He did not obviously tamper with the memory, either.
 He extracted it, put it directly into the Pensieve, and played it for us.

 Point: we only saw Trelawney delivering the Prophecy.
 We did not go into the Pensieve to see what else was going on in the room or hear what was going on outside it.
 Dumbledore carefully controlled exactly what information we were given in that debriefing.

 Question: if Sybill — who is unaware of her surroundings while in the grip of a Prophecy — did not actually see or hear an eavesdropper, how could she even know that there was one, let alone his identity?